Ashok Choudhary

-Ashok Choudhary is an Indian politician from Barbigha Sheikhpura in Bihar, India.
-He has been a Member of the Bihar Legislative Council since 2014.
-Since June 2019, he is the Cabinet Minister for the Building Construction Department in the government led by Nitish Kumar.
-He previously was also Cabinet Minister for the Department of Education.

-He was appointed to the position of Working President of Janta Dal United, Bihar.
+Ashok Choudhary is an Indian politician from Bihar.
+He was a two time MLA from Barbigha Assembly constituency in Bihar.
+He was a Member of the Bihar Legislative Council since 2014.
+He also served as the Cabinet Minister for the Building Construction Department in the government led by Nitish Kumar.
+He also served as cabinet minister in the Department of Education.
+He was appointed Working President of Janta Dal United, Bihar.